gf-mse/maas-api/README.md

 #### Documentation - check the source code

-Again, if some parameters are not fully documented - check the code, for example, for power options check `PowerDriver` subclasses and their `settings` entries :
+Again, if some parameters are not fully documented - check the source code, for example, for power options check `PowerDriver` subclasses and their `settings` entries :

  * https://github.com/maas/maas/blob/master/src/provisioningserver/drivers/power/ipmi.py